Skip to content

 Consider the audience

-Understanding your relationship with the recipient is essential for choosing the most appropriate email sign-off.
-Consider carefully – is your chosen email ending suitable for your close friend, family member, employee, colleague, customer, boss, etc.?
+Understanding your relationship with the recipient is essential for choosing the most appropriate email sign off.
+Consider carefully – is your chosen email ending suitable for your close friend, family member, employee, colleague, customer, or boss?

 Know the difference